saifjishan/mudi.mukto/README.md

 - **🧑‍🌾 Producers Portal:** Manage inventory, list products, set prices, and track sales transactions.
 - **🛒 Distributors Portal:** Focuses on purchasing, inventory management, and transaction tracking.
-- **📱 Consumers Wev App:** Check and compare prices, ensuring fair market rates.
+- **📱 Consumers Web App:** Check and compare prices, ensuring fair market rates.
 - **🛡️ Admin Portal:** Provides complete visibility into all market activities and transactions.

 The real-time trading functionality is powered by a sophisticated backend infrastructure.
 When a Producer lists a product or a Distributor makes a purchase, the information flows through a WebSocket server for immediate data transmission.
 These trades are processed by specialized services: